 You can also obtain WFS responses by using the Demo requests page in the GeoServer web interface.
-(Note that the web interface does not yet support app-schema store for layer administration.)
-You can select some of the example age and lithology queries from the request drop-down list or put http://localhost:8080/geoserver/ows into the service URL section and try pasting in your own queries.
-The examples are reproduced below.
+You can select some of the example age and lithology queries that are supplied with the example data directory from the request drop-down list or put http://localhost:8080/geoserver/ows into the service URL section and try pasting in your own queries.
+Some of the examples are reproduced below with their names as listed on the demo queries page.

-A query for mapped features showing outcrops of geologic units of a particular age (WFS getFeature1GAge.xml)
+A query for mapped features showing outcrops of geologic units of a particular age